stencila/stencila/README.md

 This is the README for your extension "stencila".
 After writing up a brief description, we recommend including the following sections.

+## Testing locally

+In order to test the extension in `VSCode`, you will need to do the following:

+1. run `npm install`
+2. run `npm run compile`
+3. open a `.smd` file (e.g. `src/fixtures/syntax.smd`) & hit `F5` to open a
+   debug session with the extension installed.

+> [!WARNING]
+> The following sections are the ones defined by the initial template.
+We intend
+> to rewrite as we go.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.